quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 An instruction *name* starts with a letter and then contains a series of letters, digits, and underscores.
 Names are case-insensitive.

+An instruction *tag* is an arbitrary string enclosed by square brackets.
+Certain characters cannot appear directly in the tag, and must instead be included using escape sequences.
+The closing square bracket character `]` cannot appear directly, and is instead encoded using the escape sequence `\C`.
+The carriage return character cannot appear directly, and is instead encoded using the escape sequence `\r`.
+The line feed character cannot appear directly, and is instead encoded using the escape sequence `\n`.
+The backslash character `\` cannot appear directly, and is instead encoded using the escape sequence `\B`.
+(This backslash escape sequence differs from the common escape sequence `\\` because that sequence causes exponential explosions when escaping multiple times.)

 An *argument* is a double precision floating point number.